 The completion rate has been increasing

-The completion rate, i.e. the proportion of new entrants who have graduated, has been increasing since the year 2004.
-Four years after entering, 44.7% of new entrants in 2004 had graduated, but 55.6% of new entrants in the autumn of 2014.
-On the other hand, the proportion of new entrants still in education has dropped from almost 28% in 2004 and 2005 to 19%.
-The dropout of new entrants four years after entering has been slowly declining from 29.6% among new entrants in 2003 to 25.3% among new entrants in 2014.
+The completion rate has been increasing since the year 2003.
+Four years after entering, 44.2% of new entrants in 2003 had graduated, but 60.0% of new entrants in the autumn of 2015.
+On the other hand, the proportion of new entrants still in education has dropped from almost 28% in 2004 and 2005 to 17.0%.
+The dropout of new entrants four years after entering has been slowly declining in recent years, from 27.4% among new entrants in 2011 to 23.0% among new entrants in 2015.
+The completion rate has never been higher and the dropout rate never been lower in data published by Statistics Iceland.

 What is dropout?